GeneralProducts/day-of-code/_posts/2018-10-30-next-steps.md

 ## Stay in touch

 Do stay in touch with us!
-Our company website is http://generalproducts.co.
-We blog at www.consonance.app, and tweet at @consonance_app: our staff are Emma @has_many_books, Andy @andypearson, Sara @saramoohead and Dave @databasesponge.
+Here's our [company website](http://generalproducts.co) with links to all the initiatives we do to increase technical literacy in publishing.
+We blog at [www.consonance.app](https://www.consonancena.app), and tweet at @consonance_app: our staff are Emma @has_many_books, Andy @andypearson, Sara @saramoohead and Dave @databasesponge.
 Please follow our Publishers’ Advice Bot @bot_publishing.

-Please do give us feedback on this course at TODO insert feedback link.
+Please do give us [feedback on this course](https://emma359024.typeform.com/to/GPkjMu).

 And if you need a modern, cloud-based publishing management system, you know who to ask!
-Visit http://consonance.app to find out what we do.
+Visit [Consonance.app](http://consonance.app) to find out what we do.

 ## What you’ve learned